gems-uff/db-mining/README.md

 `~/db-mining$ pipenv shell`

-3. You are now all set to run the scripts in src directory (check the [scripts description](#script-description) before running).
-For example:
+3. Run the `download.py` script to clone all the repositories in the corpus:

-`~/db-mining$ python3.7 src/extract.py`
+`~/db-mining$ python src/download.py`

-or

-`~/db-mining$ jupyter notebook src/analyze.ipynb`

-## Steps for running the React app

-1. Go into the project directory:

-`~$ cd db-mining`

-2. Activate the environment:
+4. Run the `reset.py` to fix name colisions for case-insensitive file systems:

-`~/db-mining$ pipenv shell`
+`~/db-mining$ python src/reset.py`

-3. Start the Flask server:
+5. Run the `extract.py` to execute the analysis and populate the database:

-`~/db-mining$ python3.7 src/server.py`
+`~/db-mining$ python src/extract.py`

-4. Access the React app at http://localhost:5000.

-The URL http://localhost:5000 is served by Flask and uses the last build of the React app produced by `npm run build`.
-If you want to immediately reflect your changes into the React app without the need of rebuilding it every time during development, please follow the remaining steps.
+### Starting the application

-5. Go into the React app directory
+1. Go into the React app directory:

 `~/db-mining$ cd web`

+2. Build the application:

+`~/db-mining/web$ npm run build`

+3. Back to the root directory:

+`~/db-mining$ cd ..`

+4. Run the `server.py` to start the Flask server:

+`~/db-mining$ python src/server.py`

+5. Access the React app at http://127.0.0.1:5000

+In this case, the URL http://127.0.0.1:5000 is served by Flask and uses the last build of the React app produced by `npm run build`.
+Alternatively, you can run the application with Node.js server if you want to immediately reflect your changes into the React app without the need of rebuilding it every time during development.
+If so, follow the remaining steps.

+6. Add http://localhost:3000 as a trusted origin with CORS enabled in the Okta panel, API > Trusted origin.

+7. Go into the React app directory:

+`~/db-mining$ cd web`

-6. Start the Node.js server:
+8. Start the Node.js server:

 `~/db-mining/web$ npm start`

-7. Access the React app at http://localhost:3000.
+9. Access the React app at http://localhost:3000.

 The URL http://localhost:3000 is served by Node.js and has hot reload capability.
-Please, note that it is significantly slower than rebuilding the React app (i.e., `npm run build`) and serving using Flask (http://localhost:5000).
-As our architecture is based on a REST API, even when accessing unsing Node.js, the Flask server should be online, to respond REST requests.
+Please, note that it is significantly slower than rebuilding the React app (i.e., `npm run build`) and serving using Flask (http://127.0.0.1:5000).
+As our architecture is based on a REST API, even when accessing unsing Node.js, the Flask server should be online (Step 9), to respond REST requests.

-8. Update the variables `issuer` and `client_id` in the file `index.js` to match your [Okta](https://developer.okta.com) credentials, if you are intend to manage your own users.
+## <a name="own-analysis"></a>Steps for creating your own analysis

+*Soon...*

 # Spreadsheets description